Calderdale Shared Transport Hubs

 Shared transport hubs bring together a range of options in one, attractive place.
 They are often known as mobility hubs.
 The idea is that we can make it easier to choose active and sustainable travel for local trips.

 The size and features of a hub vary depending on the location.
-It could include links to public transport, shared transport - such as bike hire which will link Hebden Bridge with Todmorden - car clubs, as well as bike storage, and travel information.
+It could include links to public transport, shared transport - such as bike hire which will link Hebden Bridge with Todmorden - car clubs, bike storage, and travel information.

 We have developed proposals for two shared transport hubs in Todmorden, and one hub in Hebden Bridge, which could be the start of a network of hubs across Calderdale.
 We’d like to hear what you think before taking these proposals any further.